theforeman/foreman_expire_hosts/README.md

 # Context

 Foreman makes host creation extremely simple for a sysadmin or a user.
-However this simplicity leads to wasteful usage of compute resources. foreman_expiry plugin allows to specify an expiry date for the host.
-On this date the host will be deleted.
+However this simplicity leads to wasteful usage of compute resources.
+The foreman_expire_hosts plugin allows to specify an expiry date for the host.
+The host will be shutdown first and then automatically deleted after a grace period.

-This plugin add expired on(date) field to host form under Additional Information section.
-If we create any host with expiry date, then that host will be stopped on given date and then deleted.
+This plugin adds an expired on (date) field to the host form (Additional Information tab).
+If we create a host with expiry date, then that host will be stopped on the day after the given date and then deleted.
 If a host has no expiration date set then that host will live forever (until it is deleted manually).

-This plugin will send two warning notification before host expiry (see Settings).
-It also sends notifications when the host stopped on its expiry date and when host is deleted after few days (configured in settings).
+This plugin will send two warning notifications before host expiry (see Settings).
+It also sends notifications when the host is stopped on its expiry date and when the host is deleted after the grace period (configured in settings).

 ## Compatibility